casszhao/temporal-drift-on-explanation/README.md

-Repository for the paper *"An Empirical Study on Explanations in Out-of-Domain Settings"*.
+Repository for the paper *"On the Impact of Temporal Concept Drift on Model Explanations" (EMNLP2022)*.

 ## Prerequisites